yanglyu520/contactless-sanitiser/README.md

 ### Step1: Watch the video

-Please have a close at my video on youtube: https://youtu.be/WFEjHkKJ7jo
+Please watch my video on youtube: https://youtu.be/WFEjHkKJ7jo

 ### Step2: Purchase all equipments as listed in the bills of materials